This post has been re-edited, re-photogarphed and re-published.

-A pinch of salt
+- A pinch of salt

-Bengali five spices (roasted) / panch phoron : 1 tsp
+- Bengali five spices (roasted) / panch phoron : 1 tsp

-Dry red chillies : 2
+- Dry red chillies : 4-5

-Black mustard seeds : 1/2 tsp
+- Black mustard seeds : 1 tsp

-Wash the green mangoes and peel them.
+- Wash the green mangoes and peel them.
 If it is slightly ripe then peeling is not necessary as the skins will have less bitter taste.
 Cut the mangoes lengthwise in strips or in chunks, anything you prefer. and de-seed it.

 - Add the salt and jaggery / molasses , mix thoroughly till the jaggery dissolves completely.
 Add 2 cups of water and simmer on low heat for 5 minutes till done